ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- h_row

-		- is a one-dimensional array of size h_ne and type int, that gives the row indices of the lower triangular part of :math:`H` in the :ref:`sparse co-ordinate storage scheme <doxid-index_1symmetric_matrix_coordinate>`.
+		- is a one-dimensional array of size h_ne and type Int32 that gives the row indices of the lower triangular part of :math:`H` in the :ref:`sparse co-ordinate storage scheme <doxid-index_1symmetric_matrix_coordinate>`.

 	*
 		- h_col

-		- is a one-dimensional array of size h_ne and type int, that gives the column indices of the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size h_ne and type Int32 that gives the column indices of the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.

 	*
 		- h_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in the sparse co-ordinate storage scheme.

 .. index:: pair: function; rpd_get_a
 .. _doxid-galahad__rpd_8h_1a8b0c3c507b12512b09ee4ec92596148e: